openvinotoolkit/model_server/demos/benchmark/python/README.md

 cp -r ${PWD}/sample_data ${PWD}/workspace/sample_data
 docker run -u $(id -u) -p 30001:30001 -p 30002:30002 -d -v ${PWD}/workspace:/workspace openvino/model_server --port 30001 --rest_port 30002 --config_path /workspace/sample_data/config.json
 ```
-Requests for benchmarking are prepared basing on array from numpy file.
-This data file is fed to Benchmark Client by specifing switch `-d <data-file>.npy`.
+Requests for benchmarking are prepared basing on array from a numpy file.
+This data file is fed to Benchmark Client by specifying switch `-d <data-file>.npy`.
 Note that we can use numpy data in the same manner also for single models and pipelines if KServe API is set.
 You can create sample data with `Python3`, specifying array shape and precision.
 Generated .npy file should be saved to workspace/sample_data directory for this example.
 ```bash
 python -c 'import numpy as np ; \
 arr = np.ones((1,3,224,224),dtype=np.float32); \